-The South African Journal of International Affairs (ISSN 1022-0461) is a vibrant interdisciplinary forum for debate on all foreign policy issues affecting Africa in general or South Africa in particular.
-It is published by Routledge, of Taylor and Francis.
+The South African Journal of International Affairs (ISSN 1022-0461) is a policy-oriented, peer-reviewed and interdisciplinary forum for discussion on international affairs affecting Africa in general or South Africa in particular.

 - For the latest issue of our journal, as well as access to previous issues, go to: https://www.tandfonline.com/toc/rsaj20/current